KSP-KOS/KSLib/doc/lib_navigation.md

   * `Vector`

 description:
   * Returns a unit vector that is perpendicular to both orbitTangent and orbitBinormal in a left handed system.
+Typically same as Radial In in KSP.

 ### orbitLAN
 args: